Mastodon Mastodon Mastodon Mastodon

 HIBP has implemented enhanced API access features allowing organizations to perform up to 1,000 email address checks per minute.
 Domain owners and website administrators with active subscriptions can now efficiently monitor and identify compromised user accounts within their systems, enabling rapid response to potential security threats.

 The service maintains strict privacy protocols by limiting detailed breach information access to its notification system, protecting users from potential exposure of sensitive service usage.
-This update follows HIBP’s strategic initiative to incorporate data from Telegram channels, building upon last year’s addition of 361 million compromised email addresses.
-The continuous expansion of HIBP’s database demonstrates the evolving landscape of cybersecurity threats and the critical importance of proactive credential monitoring in today’s digital environment.
+This update follows HIBP’s strategic initiative to incorporate data from Telegram channels, building upon a previous addition of 361 million compromised email addresses from a similar source.